-- 11.4.1.
+11.4.1.
 For the School boys/girls, the distance may not exceed 2 km, with a minimum of 1,2 km.
-Advised: 1,5 km. - 11.4.2.
+Advised: 1,5 km.

+11.4.2.
 The school boys/girls must be accompanied by an adult over the whole distance!
 The adult who accompanies must secure the child with a double leash that is longer than the leash of the child.
 The task of the adult is to ensure the security of the child and may only intervene if a problem arises.
-Neither the child, nor the dog should be stimulated physically or psychologically, by a word or an attitude, to improve their performance. - 11.4.3.
+Neither the child, nor the dog should be stimulated physically or psychologically, by a word or an attitude, to improve their performance.

+11.4.3.
 The adult may never be ahead of the child.
-If the adult does, so the child will be time penalised. - 11.4.4.
-The age of the dog: minimum 18 months, no exception possible - 11.4.5.
+If the adult does, so the child will be time penalised.

+11.4.4.
+The age of the dog: minimum 18 months, no exception possible a) His bib-number fixed on his chest or his tissue race number - the electronic chip will be fixed as explained by the timekeeping team.

+11.4.5.
 Remark concerning the capability of controlling their dog in front of the Technical Commission during the veterinary inspection (see point 7.1.13).